anBertoli/go-microservice-project/README.md

 changed based on your specific needs (the auth middleware is not implemented here for brevity).
 Note that each time we reassign the Service variable and we re-use it in the next middleware.

+The method call will pass through (in order): the metrics middleware -> the authentication middleware -> the core booking service.

 ```go
 package main